-Director and performance specialist David Cassel offers a unique training and performance program designed to introduce both students and teachers to a process that explores physical and mental development towards the creation of original performance works for stage and street. .
+Director and award winning performance specialist David Cassel offers a unique training and performance program designed to introduce both students and teachers to a process that explores physical and mental development towards the creation of original performance works.

 The teaching program integrates a variety of theatrical and sport techniques with a diverse array of live performance situations.
 Workshop students are given opportunities, during extended workshop programs, to advance through a system of skill plateaus and to publicly perform the skills learned upon completion of the extended training program. .

-To watch a video of David working with students at Die Etage, Schule für darstellenden Künst, or to have a look at the student resource created for “Die Fabrik”, the latest student show created under his direction or to order a copy of the DVD of the show, visit Die Etage Study Resources.
+To watch a video of David working with students at Die Etage, Schule für darstellenden Künst, or to have a look at the student resource created for “Die Fabrik”, a student show created under his direction, or to order a copy of the DVD of the show, visit Die Etage Study Resources.

 Subjects in the curriculum in include: